obeleg/SinetTechnologies-Documentation/README.md

 ## Data Cleaning and Preparation

-Explorary Data Analysis involves exploring the Data some questions
+Explorary Data Analysis involves exploring the Data some questions about the Data such as;
 - What is the total sales by subcategory?
 - What is the total profit by shipmode?
 - What is the total profit by category?